5 Best Steelhead Fishing Rigs That Guide Use

 This drop shot float rig is a great rig for helping you find the bottom so you know how deep to set your float.

-Whether I’m fishing in lakes or rivers, I utilize the same float fishing setup.
-The only distinction is that in a lake, if the depth exceeds the length of my rod (typically over 7 feet), I use a slip float.
+NOTE: If the depth exceeds the length of my rod, I use a slip float.
 A Slip float makes it easy to cast when you need depths up to 20 feet deep.

-One last thing about bobbers and floats, use the long narrow float designed for river fishing.
-These are the best in currents and in still water.
-River float with a pointed tip are best as they enable you to get advanced drifts as I explain in my article on Float Fishing.
+River floats with a pointed tip are best as they enable you to get advanced drifts as I explain in my article on Float Fishing.
 Advance drifts can double your catch rate on steelhead.

 Improved Drift Fishing Rig For Steelhead